lxc/incus/doc/reference/storage_lvm.md

    - Snapshots for shared custom storage volumes are not supported.
    - Snapshots of raw block volumes are not supported.
    - Only VM block volumes support the `QCOW2` format.

-   Migration between different storage pools for `QCOW2` volumes is supported only when the instance is stopped.
-Live migration between pools is supported only for instances without snapshots.
 ```

 ## Configuration options